Rambling Roses at Mansard House

 In true William Robinson style, I have planted 17 rambling roses to do what they do best: climb trees.
 This, in my opinion, is the best way to grow them.
 Once up in the canopy, you can just leave them indefinitely, reaping the reward of magnificent displays in late spring and early summer.
 It’s also a good way of embellishing a tree that perhaps is not the most magnificent of specimens.
 I have a lot of crack willows (Salix fragalis) whom are prone to living up to their name in shedding limbs on a regular basis.
 A vigorous rambler such as Rosa Kiftsgate, will soon transform the tree into a thing of beauty.

 But not every tree is rambler friendly.
-Without irrigation it is very hard to coax a rose up a dense canopied weeping willow.
+Without irrigation it is very hard to coax a rambling rose up a dense canopied weeping willow.
 Also, allelopathy (certain trees secrete biochemicals into the soil to prevent competition) comes in to play, for example, oak.
 In these cases you can plant the rose outside of the drip line of the tree and allow it to enter the canopy higher up.
-We used that method at the Royal Botanic Gardens, Kew by building tall tripod as a kind of ladder and then removing it once established.
+We used that method at the Royal Botanic Gardens, Kew by building tall tripod as a kind of ladder and then removing it once the rambling rose was established.

 The other thing I like to do is match the rambler to the tree.
 For example, Rosa Blush Rambler is quite a cold pink with quite glaucous foliage and so much better suited against a slivery tree, such as Populus tremula.
 Whereas, the creamy yellow, egg-yolk centred flowers of Rosa Bobbie James looks great in warm yellowy green foliaged trees such as Salix alba.